FlagOpen/FlagAttention/README.md

 ![headdim128](./assets/v0.2/flash_attention.png)

-The forward operator runs as fast as, and in some cases, faster than FlashAttention(CUDA).
-However, the backward operator is generally slower than FlashAttention.
-We at first following the paper and update the gradient of Q with atomic addition, which runs extremely slow.
-Then we split the backward into two kernels, one to compute the gradient of k and v, the other to compute the gradient of q.
-It avoids atomic addition, but adds more re-computation.
-This bring a 4x to 5x speedup in the backward operator, thought still slower than FlashAttention(CUDA).
+The forward operator runs as fast as, and in some cases, faster than FlashAttention(CUDA), but the backward operator is generally slower than FlashAttention.
+We first follow the paper and update the gradient of Q with atomic addition in the backward operator, which runs extremely slowly.
+Then we split the backward operator into two kernels, one to compute the gradient of k and v, the other to compute the gradient of q.
+This alternation avoids atomic additions but introduces more re-computation.
+Although this strategy yields a 4x to 5x speedup in the backward operator, it is still slower than FlashAttention(CUDA).

-We apply the same split kernel trick to piecewise_attention, too.
+The same split-kernel trick is also applied to `piecewise_attention` for efficiency.

 ##### piecewise_attention